Why it’s a good idea to speak to a mortgage adviser – even if you’re not ready to buy a house yet

 Your mortgage adviser can help you get ‘mortgage ready’

+When you apply for a mortgage, it’s essential that you’re ‘mortgage ready’.
 This means that you get yourself in the strongest position possible, ideally six months before applying for a mortgage.
 And an adviser can explain to you how to do this

 - * For example, do you have any outstanding loans?
 Then try to pay these off before you apply for a mortgage and avoid taking out any more loans in the meantime.